DirtBagXon/model3emu-code-sinden/README.md

 This is a fork of [model3emu-code](https://www.supermodel3.com) to add native **Sinden** light gun support.

-This fork uses [ManyMouse](https://github.com/icculus/manymouse) to provide 2 player gun support in Linux and SDL.
+This fork uses [ManyMouse](https://github.com/icculus/manymouse) to provide 2 player gun support in Linux.

 It will attempt to track the main git repo commits.